Frequently Asked Questions

 We can provide vegetarian and gluten free meal options, just drop us a line when you make your booking!

-Please bring along a 1l water bottle each (we have plenty of iced water on board to keep your bottle topped up throughout the day), comfortable walking shoes suitable for walking over rocks, a hat, camera, bathers and towel, sunscreen (however, for environmental reasons we recommend wearing UV-protective clothing instead, if you’re intending to go for a swim), and your Kakadu Park Pass that must be purchased before entering the national park.
+Please bring along a large water bottle each (min.
+1l per person; we have plenty of iced water on board to keep your bottle topped up throughout the day), comfortable walking shoes suitable for walking over rocks, a hat, camera, bathers and towel, sunscreen (however, for environmental reasons we recommend wearing UV-protective clothing instead, if you’re intending to go for a swim), and your Kakadu park pass that must be purchased before entering the national park.

 Being parents ourselves we can state with confidence that our scheduled day tours are simply not suitable for families with little people!
-High temperatures (and high humidity at times), challenging walks, travelling with a group of people you’ve only just met and activities that don’t allow to stick to the children’s usual routines have made us draw a line at the 5 year mark (8 years for trips to Jarrangbarnmi).
+High temperatures (and high humidity at times), challenging walks, travelling with other people you’ve only just met and activities that don’t allow to stick to the child’s usual routines have made us draw a line at the 5 year mark (8 years for trips to Jarrangbarnmi).

 This is set in concrete — absolutely no exceptions!

 Ask about a Kakadu Private Charter and we will come up with a sensible itinerary to suit your family!

 Children between 5 and 14 years travel at approximately 80% of the adult rate.
 We see ourselves unable to offer any further discounts.

 Our groups are small, we travel with a minimum of 2 and a maximum of 7 passengers per vehicle.